-This Information Note was revised and updated by Samantha Forrest, Chief Veterinary Officers Unit, Attwood. and published August 2008; and by Dr Stephen Tate, Chief Veterinary Officers Unit with the assistance of the Equine Veterinarians Australia organisation in July 2015; and by Dr Paul Beltz, ASBO in November 2017; by Dr A Lee, Chief Veterinary Officer’s Unit, with the assistance of the Centre for Equine Infectious Diseases, The University of Melbourne, in July 2018.
+This Information Note was revised and updated by Samantha Forrest, Chief Veterinary Officers Unit, Attwood. and published August 2008; by Dr Stephen Tate, Chief Veterinary Officers Unit with the assistance of the Equine Veterinarians Australia organisation in July 2015; and by Dr Paul Beltz, ASBO in November 2017; by Dr A Lee, Chief Veterinary Officer’s Unit, with the assistance of the Centre for Equine Infectious Diseases, The University of Melbourne, in July 2018.

 Published and Authorised by:

 Department of Economic Development, Jobs, Transport and Resources

 This publication is copyright.
 No part may be reproduced by any process except in accordance with the provisions of the Copyright Act 1968.